 The registration deadline is Saturday, August 20, at 11:59 p.m.

-The SPR is a great way for students to understand the expectations of the LAS, knowing they have the support of an association that will be a reliable source of help, there for them all year round.
+The SPR is a great way for students to understand the LAS's expectations , while feeling supported by an association that will be a strong ally, standing by their side throughout the year.

 ATSM: